Skip to Content

 • Records of financial support or caregiving responsibilities provided by the grandparent

 Family law cases involving grandparents’ rights require not only legal knowledge, but also sensitivity and compassion.
 Our attorneys are deeply familiar with Texas family law and understand how emotionally charged these cases can be.
-We take a respectful, child-centered approach while aggressively advocating for our clients' rights in court when necessary.
+We take a respectful, child-centered approach while aggressively advocating for our clients’ rights in court when necessary, setting us apart as dedicated San Antonio grandparents’ rights attorneys and lawyers.

-Contact The Law Office of Derek S. Ritchie, PLLC, to schedule a consultation with an experienced San Antonio grandparents' rights lawyer.
-Let us help you take the steps necessary to preserve your relationship with your grandchild and protect their well-being.
+Contact The Law Office of Derek S. Ritchie, PLLC to schedule a consultation with an experienced San Antonio grandparents’ rights attorney.
+Let us help you take the steps necessary to preserve your relationship with your grandchild and protect their well-being with the support of a leading San Antonio grandparents’ rights attorney or lawyer.

-To speak with our experienced San Antonio grandparents' rights lawyers, call us at (210) 702-2203 or contact us online today.
+To speak with our experienced San Antonio grandparents’ rights attorney, call us at (210) 702-2203 or contact us online today.

 Frequently Asked Questions